 Guide to the Irvington Neighborhood in Portland, Oregon

 MAX, Portland’s light rail system, are within walking distance of many of the homes.
-Walk to NE Broadway and visit boutiques, eateries, the Lloyd Center (Oregon’s largest Mall), the Rose Garden (home of the Portland Trailblazers) or the Convention Center.
+Walk to NE Broadway and visit boutiques, eateries, the Lloyd Center (Oregon’s largest Mall), the Moda Center better known as the Rose Quarter (home of the NBA Portland Trailblazers) and the Oregon Convention Center.

 Northeast Knott Street runs through the heart of Irvington and is lined with some of Irvington’s most beautiful homes.
-Each year during the Christmas season a group of owners offer open houses to the public that can be toured on horse drawn carriages.
+Each year during the Christmas season a group of owners open their homes to the public.
+They use horse-drawn carriages to tour.

 History of Irvington

-The Irvington neighborhood is named for Captain William Irving, a steamboat captain of renown from Scotland.
-Captain Irving was born in Scotland in 1816 and sailed to Boston at the age of 15.
+The Irvington neighborhood is named for Captain William Irving, a steamboat captain of renown who was born in Scotland in 1816 and sailed to Boston at the age of 15.
 Ten years later Irving became a captain, and in 1849 decided to come to Oregon Territory by way of Sacramento.
 He unloaded cargo for the California gold fields, then came north to Portland.
-In June of 1849 he purchased what was then Block 12 of the Portland town site and began a business of transporting lumber from California to Portland.
+In June of 1849, he purchased what was then Block 12 of the Portland townsite and began a business of transporting lumber from California to Portland.

 After Irving’s death in 1872, his widow and son began subdividing and selling much of the original claim.
 The young neighborhood became part of the city of Albina which was annexed to Portland in the early 1890s.
 Many of Irvington’s large, historic homes were built in the late 19th and early 20th centuries.

 The Irvington neighborhood is now a part of history.
 A 583-acre section of the neighborhood north of Northeast Broadway and south of Northeast Fremont Street was named in October of 2010 to the National Register of Historic Places.
 The neighborhood joins 14 historic districts across the city also listed on the national register.